 Hilda Bø Lyng is a PhD student at the Department of Safety, Economics and Planning at the University of Stavanger (UiS).
 The PhD project focuses on barriers and enabling mechanisms for Cross-Industry Innovation, with an emphasis on transferring knowledge and technology from the petroleum sector in order to solve problems in the medical sector.
 Empirical data from the Pumps and Pipes association has played an important role for this research.

 Hilda Bø Lyng holds a Master`s Degree in Industrial Economics from the University of Stavanger and a bachelor degree in Optometry from the University of South-Eastern Norway.

 , CEO & Co-founder of Globus AI

 Helge Bjorland has more than 10 years of experience from advanced analytics and data science – developing AI applications to solve core business challenges.
 Helge started his career in Equinor and worked in several different areas including Natural Gas and Operations & Maintenance.
 In his last position in Equinor he was tasked with establishing and leading a corporate-wide Data Science Center of Excellence (CoE).
 He then worked for Telenor Norway to advance their AI environment.
 He has an MBA and BSBA from Webster University and a bachelor degree in Computer Science from the University of Stavanger.

 Thor Ole Gulsrud,

 University of Stavanger.
 He is also the project manager for Norway Pumps & Pipes.
 During the last decade, he has held different positions within Oil & Gas, and was previously the senior researcher and research director at SINTEF, department of Drilling and Well.
-Prior to joining IRIS, he held a position as senior advisor in Corporate R&D in National Oilwell Varco.
+Prior to joining NORCE, he held a position as senior advisor in Corporate R&D in National Oilwell Varco.